Keystage 4 Overview

 It is vital that all pupils also select one Reserve subject choice that they would be happy to study.
 Every attempt is made to accommodate the individual’s own choices, but occasionally, some pupils are required to take their Reserve choice.

-Art & Design, Business Studies, Child development (OCR National), Computer Science, Drama, Economics, D&T: Electronics, D&T: Timber, Food Preparation & Nutrition, French, Geography, History, Music, Religious Studies, Physical Education, Spanish.
+Art & Design, Business Studies, Child development (OCR National), Computer Science, Drama, D&T: Systems (Electronics), D&T: Timber, Food Preparation & Nutrition, French, Geography, History, Music, Religious Studies, Physical Education, Spanish.

 BTEC Tech Awards (L1 or L2)

-Engineering, Sport, Health & Social Care, Travel & Tourism and ASDAN Certificate of Personal Effectiveness (CoPE).
+Engineering, Sport, Health & Social Care, Travel & Tourism and ASDAN Certificate of Personal Effectiveness (CoPE), to be replaced by the new Personal and Social Effectiveness (PSE) course from September 22.